Harry Starr Fellowship in Judaica

 The Starr Fellowship covers travel expenses and a stipend for a group of scholars from around the world to gather at Harvard to engage in full-time research in a designated subject area in Judaica.
 By drawing together scholars from a variety of universities and a variety of disciplines within the humanities and social sciences, the Starr Fellows not only share their research with each other but also with members of the Harvard community.

-Residence in the Boston area and participation in the Center community are required during the fellowship appointment.
-All Starr Fellows must be in residence for at least the entirety of the spring semester, but we encourage Fellows to come for the entire year.
+Starr Fellows will work on campus for the duration of their appointment (unless University policy forbids Harvard-sponsored travel and access to Harvard buildings and resources).
+Fellows are expected to participate in our weekly Starr Seminars during the spring semester.
+We encourage fellows to come for the entire year.
 Fellows are expected to devote full-time study to their projects without undertaking any other major activities and will be asked to present their work in progress in a seminar during the spring semester.
 It is hoped that fellows will participate in the academic and social life of the University and the Jewish studies community at Harvard.

 Eligibility: Scholars from around the world, recent Ph.D. recipients, junior faculty